RoelKluin/ranting.rs/README.md

 and `that` if the pronoun is singular.

 If prepended with `#var` where var is a numeric variable, then the noun is inflected accordingly, plural unless the value of var is 1.
+However, var should be an identifier, not a numeric positional.

 A verb after, again in the first plural form, is also inflected to the pronoun's case.
 The Ranting object enclosed before a verb is assumed to be the subject in the sentence.